Moche culture: Metalwork

 Moche techniques in metalworking have proved to be an intriguing area of research.
 Their techniques were likely some of the most advanced in the world during the time of the Moche; restoration has proven difficult to many present-day metalworkers.

-Craftsmen perfected a wide variety of metalworking techniques.
+Craftspeople perfected a wide variety of metalworking techniques.
 When they invaded in the sixteenth century, Spanish conquistadors took note of the highly skilled metalwork the Inca were able to produce.
 Unlike European metalworkers, the Inca blew through long tubes to heat coals, rather than using bellows to create a forced draft of air.
 It is probable that the Moche used a similar method.
 In fact, archaeologists are aware of several bowls from the Moche culture that depict this process.
 Many of the Moche metalworking techniques were invented or at least perfected by the Moche themselves, but they owe the invention of some of their most-used techniques at least in part to the influences of the Chavín culture that preceded them.
-Like the artists of Chavin, they mostly used alloys that contained some combination of gold, silver, or copper that they had developed.
-It’s worth mentioning that while Moche art as a whole is very much independent of the Chavin style, many recurring motifs found across Moche art, including the metalwork, also seem to have their roots in Chavin culture.
-Moche art continues the tradition of anthropomorphic figures as well as characters with prominent fangs, although the fangs are usually less pronounced than Chavin art and not present quite as often.
-That is not to say that the Moche didn’t leave their own mark on the Anden society.
-Many of the techniques developed by the Moche, especially their electroplating and gilding techniques used to make copper alloys appear to be almost internally gold or silver, would continue to be used up until the Inca conquest hundreds of years after the Moche’s collapse.
+Like the artists of Chavín, they mostly used alloys that contained some combination of gold, silver, or copper that they had developed.
+While Moche art as a whole is very much independent of the Chavín style, many recurring motifs found across Moche art, including the metalwork, also seem to have their roots in Chavín culture.
+Moche art continues the tradition of anthropomorphic figures as well as characters with prominent fangs, although the fangs are usually less pronounced than Chavín art and not present quite as often.
+That is not to say that the Moche did not leave their own mark on the Anden society.
+Many of the techniques developed by the Moche, especially their electroplating and gilding techniques used to make copper alloys appear to be almost internally gold or silver, would continue to be used up until the Inca conquest hundreds of years after the Moche's collapse.